Influence of the electron spill-out and nonlocality on gap-plasmons in the limit of vanishing gaps: Theoretical framework

-We first begin with a simplified model, which is not fully accurate when compared to QHT, but it allows to better grasp the physics at play since the dispersion relation of the gap-plasmon is essentially analytical.
-We begin by neglecting the pressure term, i.e. $G[n]\simeq 0$, such that our description is purely local.
-The impact of nonlocality in the case of vanishing gaps (and hard-wall boundaries) has already been investigated in Ref. \cite{Raza2013Phys.Rev.B.}, where it has been shown that the effective index of the gap-plasmon increases although staying finite (contrarily to the diverging behaviour of the LRA case \cite{Bozhevolnyi2008Opt.Exp., Smith2015Nanoscale}).
-Yet, it does not tend to the expected value of the bulk metal refractive index.
+We first derive the equations corresponding to the LRA \cite{Esteban2012NatCommun,SkjolstrupPhys.Rev.B.,Skjolstrup2019_PRB}.
+They have the merit to allow a better grasp of the physics at play.
+The main assumption here is to neglect the pressure term, i.e. $G[n]\simeq 0$, making the description purely local.

+The impact of nonlocality alone in the case of vanishing gaps (and hard-wall boundaries) has already been investigated in Ref. \cite{Raza2013Phys.Rev.B.}, where it has been shown that the effective index of the gap-plasmon increases although staying finite (contrarily to the diverging behavior of the LRA case without spill-out \cite{Bozhevolnyi2008Opt.Exp., Smith2015Nanoscale}).
+Yet, it does not tend to the expected value of the bulk metal refractive index either.

 Starting from Eq. \eqref{eq:J} we get

 The current can always be incorporated into Eqs. (\ref{eq:Maxwell}) as an effective polarization $\textrm{P}_f$, by simply writing $\partial_t \textrm{P}_f =\textrm{J}$.
 This finally allows to introduce a local susceptibility by writing, just as for a Drude model, that